 Fujii, Alan Joseph, 64, Irvine, CA, Oct.
-20; he is survived by his wife, Valerie Hamamoto; children, Grant Fujii and Diana Fujii; mother-inlaw, Emma Hamamoto; brothers,
+20; he is survived by his wife, Valerie Hamamoto; children, Grant Fujii and Diana Fujii; mother-inlaw, Emma Hamamoto; brothers, les, CA, Oct.
+5; she is survived by her sons, John (Debbie) and Paul; sister, Tatsuko Harada; she is also survived by nieces, nephews and other relatives; gc: 2.

-Rodney (Rosemary) Fujii and Michael (Nancy) Fujii; and brothers-in-law, Lance Hamamoto and Eugene Hamamoto (Verna).
+Michael (Nancy) Fujii; and brothers-in-law, Lance Hamamoto and Eugene Hamamoto (Verna).